manserei/moviedb/README.md

 Since we're already storing birthdates for actors, let's use this data to add a list of today's birthdays to the application's start page.

 Implement a spec that tests this.

+### Exercise: Extending the Movie model

+Extend the movie model with a new `language` attribute that stores the language the movie was recorded in.

+- Don't reuse the `create_movies` migration -- instead, generate a new one!
+- Amend all forms, specs and factories to use this new attribute.
+- Implement a validation that checks if the selected language is valid.
+- Use the [language_list](https://github.com/scsmith/language_list) gem if you need a full list of all languages.

 ### Exercise: Implement a new Resource